xolodniy/backoffice_app/README.md

     restVolume: 0.0     -variable of rest space, when we want send report.
     intoken: 123456     -the user token for slack's user api
     outtoken: 123456    -the bot token for slack's bot api
-    apptokenin: 123456  -the slack's app input token for income request authorization

 #### Cron manager parameters
     "00 00 07 * * *"    — cron prefence for adding tasks